MoArtis/RCGMod/README.md

 - Display the PS4 controller’s button prompts instead of the Xbox ones.
 (Off by default)
 - Configure the vSync settings.
 - Use Unity’s frame limiter ("TargetFramerate") or a custom one.
 (Off by default)
+- [NEW] Swap the "Recruit" and "Block" buttons on the controllers.
+(Off by default)

 [Game mechanics/Feedbacks]
 - Unlock the secret characters on every save once they are unlocked on at least one save.